morningconsult/go-elasticsearch-alerts/README.md

 ### Filters

 The application will group the response to the ElasticSearch query by each element of the `filters` field and include each result of the filters as a separate record.
-For example, given the [rule file above](#example), assume ElasticSearch returns the following in response to the query:
+For example, given the [rule file above](#example) let's assume that ElasticSearch returns the following in response to the query:
 ```json
 {
   "aggregations": {